Federal Regulations and Truck Inspections Are Supposed to Keep Us Safe

 However, despite the strict rules, many accidents are caused by common carriers evading or ignoring federal law in order to save money.
 Commercial truck parts are expensive.
 Sometimes CDL drivers are in a hurry to meet tight schedules and do not inspect the truck properly before a trip.
 The company may set schedules for deliveries that do not allow time for drivers to rest.

 After an accident occurs, the responsible party may forge company records to cover up negligence that could prove they are liable for millions of dollars in damages.
 Chances are their insurance carriers will not examine the trucking maintenance records closely to see if they are genuine.
 Why would they do that if it means that they will have to pay out large claims to victims?

-You Need an Experienced Truck Accident Lawyer to Find the Truth
+You Need an Experienced Truck Accident Law Firm to Find the Truth

 Isaacs & Isaacs truck accident lawyers have a lot of experience with these cases.
-We have a 99 percent success rate in recovering maximum damages for our clients who live in Kentucky, Ohio and Indiana.
+We have a 99 percent success rate in recovering maximum damages for our clients across the country.
 We will find out what happened and who is responsible.
 You don’t have to pay anything to enlist our help.
 We will represent you on a contingency fee basis.

 We are here for you day and night at 800-800-8888.
 Or you can fill out our online form for a free consultation with a trucking accident attorney.